gjk4all/NMEA2000-Relay-Controller/README.md

 [embeddedflakes.com](https://embeddedflakes.com/network-management-in-sae-j1939/)

 ## Disclamer
 I try my best to make the device as compliance to NMEA2000 as possible bot don't have the means to certify it with NMEA nor to test it on a real NMEA2000 network.
+It shows all it's messages as valid in CanBoats N2K analyzer.
 Use of this device and the software is at your own risk!
 (Don't say i didn't warn you).

 The purpose of this project is to learn how the NMEA2000 protocol operates and to share my experiences with the world.
 Suggestions for improvement are welcome.